 A longtime highlight of our Children and Family Services, our Learning Gardens program is growing in exciting ways to increase healthy eating choices and access to fresh fruits and vegetables among the families we serve.
+Since July 2020 the Production Farm has produced 1,300 pounds of food including apples, cabbage, peppers, tomatoes, cucumbers, and zucchini.
 We’re thrilled to announce an innovative new partnership with local food-system visionary Sanzuma and the expansion of the garden at Old Gallinas Children’s Center in San Rafael.

 Toward Food Justice